HL7/davinci-alerts/input/pagecontent/guidance.md

 ### Introduction

-FHIR resources can be used to transport patient information relevant to a specific event (e.g. admission, discharge, change in treatment, new diagnosis) to another provider or the health plan.
+FHIR resources can be used to transport patient information relevant to a specific event (e.g. admission, transfer, discharge, change in treatment, new diagnosis) to another provider or the health plan.
 These resources can communicate the details of who, when, what and where care was delivered and help to ensure timely follow-up as needed.
 To reiterate, the intent of this guide is to provide a framework to create notifications that can provide enough information to Recipient and/or Intermediary for them to be able understand what the notification is about and complete enough to enable them to determine if and what additional steps they need to take in response to the notification.
 The following framework documents how to use [FHIR messaging] to define the contents of the notification and how to "push" these unrequested notification messages using the [`$process-message`] operation directly to Recipients and Intermediaries.
 The [Admit/Discharge Use case] demonstrates how to implement an unsolicited notification scenario using the framework.

 <del>This project recognizes the impact of the [Argonaut Clinical Data Subscriptions] project which is working on event based subscriptions and major revisions to the Subscription resource for FHIR R5.
 It is anticipated that an equivalent subscription based notification paradigm can be implemented as an alternate to the unsolicited messaging based approach documented in this guide.
 </del>